bbauska/meta-react-basics/README.md

 ![](./images/image026.png){width="4.0in" height="2.56380905511811in"}

-In the default React application, only one component is rendered and it\'s the app components located inside the index.js file that\'s located inside the source folder.
+In the default React application, only one component is rendered and it&apos;s the app components located inside the index.js file that&apos;s located inside the source folder.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->